 2. Recovery of damages is limited by the requirement of probability - the loss must have been a foreseeable consequence of the breach at the time the contract was made.
-Core-Mark Midcontinent, 2016 COA 22, ¶ 52 (a plaintiff must prove that that the loss was a probable - more likely than not - result of the breach).
+Core-Mark Midcontinent, ¶ 52, 370 P.3d at 364 (a plaintiff must prove that that the loss was a probable - more likely than not - result of the breach).